 Intermezzo: The names used for the various glacial/interglacial periods of the Quaternary glaciation vary across the globe.
 Professionals now mostly use a technical number system, but the traditional/historic names still dominate popular science explanations and yours truly has chosen to bricolage this post together without trying to translate all terminological confusion away.
 Please don’t judge too harshly.

 The European Cenozoic rift valley system – that the Roerdalslenk was a part of – influenced the trajectories of major rivers, and those, in turn, played a huge role in where they deposited their (so-called fluvial) sediments.
 With this rift system as a co-determinant of flow channels, the precursors of the Rhine and Meuse (note: the Waal is basically the Rhine’s main distributary branch after the river enters the country), helped by glacial outwash, sculpted the Dutch delta.
 And within that overall delta formation, the constituent Dommel river system, during the later parts of this history, sculpted the Eindhoven region.
 The Rhine is big brother among the rivers that created the Netherlands, and lots of the country is built on its sediments.
 Well actually, there is another big brother, an ice age era river called Eridanos , draining the current Baltic sea region, that deposited a lot of the sediments making for the North Eastern part of the country.
+Before the disappearance of this mega river, the way smaller Rhine-Meuse system was only a tributary sidekick river.
 Further below are images showing this all in more detail).

 But first: below images of (1) ECRIS, and (2) The Roerdalslenk and parallel faults, and the contiguous West Netherlands Basin, which continues this rift system into the North Sea Basin of which it is the South Eastern most part.